 - AIJ began its operation in 2002 as a non-discretionary investment advisor and was not allowed to manage a fund by itself.
-Without the permission, AIJ launched a Cayman-based fund in 2002 and lent a name of Signa, which had a discretionary advisory license, to serve as an investment advisor of the fund, until their merger in 2004.
+Without permission, AIJ launched a Cayman-based fund in 2002 and lent a name of Cigna, which had a discretionary advisory license, to serve as an investment advisor of the fund, until their merger in 2004.
 This is potentially a violation of the securities law in Japan.
-Investors should have known this fact after reading its offering documents carefully and have sought advice from a legal professional.
+Investors could have pieced these facts together after reading its offering documents carefully or could have sought a legal opinion.

 - Matsuki’s criminal record shows that he was arrested in 1997, when he was Nomura’s head of equity division, and sentenced 8 years (with suspension of 3 years) for his involvement with an infamous payoff scandal.
-This was widely publicized incident and potential investors should know why Asakawa decided to hire him.
+This was widely publicized incident and potential investors should have sought out the reasons why Asakawa decided to hire him.

-- ITM Securities were Global Fund’s placement agent in Japan and directly owned by AIJ (80%).
+- ITM Securities was Global Fund’s placement agent in Japan and directly owned by AIJ (80%).

-- This fact by itself is a problem, but investors should know there is potential conflict of interest between the placement agent and the investors.
+- This fact by itself is a problem, but investors should also know that there is conflict of interest between the placement agent and the investors.